FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_singles/01-ma-hes-making-eyes-at-me.md

 <div class="responsive-video"><iframe width="640px" height="480px" src="https://www.youtube.com/embed/DzqcGLl8rMg?playlist=Yc1h6cDkc8M&rel=0&showinfo=1" frameborder="0" allowfullscreen=""></iframe></div>
 <br />
 Ma!
-(He's Making Eyes At Me) is the first single released by Lena Zavaroni and it was released shortly after her third appearance on Opportunity Knocks.
+(He's Making Eyes At Me) is the first single released by Lena Zavaroni.
+It was released shortly after her third appearance on Opportunity Knocks.

 It was released in various countries with various cover images and a version was released in Japan in which Lena sang it in Japanese, in interviews Lena confirmed that she had learned the song in Japanese phonetically.
 The B-side of the Japanese release was &quot;(You've Got) Personality&quot; which would become Lena's second international single.